 Also, there appears to be an increased risk for venous thromboembolism, which is a type of dangerous blood clot.
 The overall risk is small, but it exists.
 Furthermore, there are still complications to this type of surgery.
 One of the likely reasons that doctors cannot find any association between age and surgical risk is because women that are healthy enough for a mastectomy are also likely healthy enough for breast reconstruction, which are both surgical procedures.

-Nevertheless, the research is still very promising for those that are considering a mastectomy, have weighed the risks, and are only avoiding breast reconstruction because they are concerned about their age.
+Nevertheless, the research is still very promising for those that are considering a mastectomy reconstruction, have weighed the risks, and are only avoiding breast reconstruction because they are concerned about their age.
 It appears age may not be much of a factor after all, and women that have undergone a mastectomy will be able to consider breast reconstruction as a way to improve their self-esteem after surgery.
+Dr Siamak Agha is one of the Nations Top Plastic Surgeon.
+Click Here to view our Gallery.